18-Year-Old College Student Stabbed to Death in Manhattan Park

-The woman, identified only as a Barnard College student, was later found collapsed in front of a security booth near Columbia University by a security guard who had been out on patrol.
+The woman, identified as Tessa Majors, a first-year student at Barnard College, was later found collapsed in front of a security booth near Columbia University by a security guard who had been out on patrol.
 But after being rushed to St. Luke’s hospital, she succumbed to her injuries.

 Law enforcement sources cited by the New York Daily News said a group of suspects approached the woman in Morningside Park and tried to rob her before stabbing her in the torso several times.
 She was reportedly walking down a set of steps to the park on W. 116th St. near Morningside Drive when she was surrounded by the group.